There are some great free tools to help supplement your marketing efforts — from producing content to tracking your results. Learn more here.

 The internet is huge, constantly growing, and is a changing universe of information, and there are some great tools to help supplement your marketing efforts — from producing content to tracking your results.
 We’ve scratched the surface and provided our list of noteworthy (and free!) tools for business owners.

-The internet is huge, constantly growing, and is a changing universe of information, and there are some great tools to help supplement your marketing efforts—from producing content to tracking your results.
+The internet is huge, constantly growing, and is a changing universe of information, and there are some great tools to help supplement your marketing efforts — from producing content to tracking your results.
 We’ve scratched the surface and provided our list of noteworthy (and free!) tools for business owners below, broken down by purpose.
 These tools can help you better manage your budget and time, so you can focus on improving your ad conversion rates.

 Years ago, the advent of Twitter put a premium on the number of characters used to share a message.
-Today, URL shorteners are for more than making sure everything fits—they can help you track your links and even customize links to fit your needs.
+Today, URL shorteners are for more than ensuring everything fits—they can help you track your links and customize links to fit your needs.

 Bitly was among the first to provide shortened URLs.
-In addition to the shortening, it allows you to track link performance, including information the audiences it reaches.
-Bitly also provides a paid enterprise option that features branded and customized URLs, advanced metrics and campaign optimization.
+In addition to the shortening, it allows you to track link performance, including information about the audiences it reaches.
+Bitly also provides a paid enterprise option that features branded and customized URLs, advanced metrics, and campaign optimization.

 Google is a master of digital innovation, so this tool comes as no surprise.
 It provides click analytics and audience visualization.
 However, keep in mind that the link and its data are public when you use this shortener.